Miche Minnies

-Miche Minnies (born 14 November 2001) is a South African soccer player who plays as a forward for SAFA Women's League club Mamelodi Sundowns and the South Africa women's national team.
+Miche Minnies (born 14 November 2001) is a South African soccer player who plays as a forward for SAFA Women's League club Diepkloof Ladies and the South Africa women's national team.

 Club career

-Mamelodi Sundowns

-In 2022, she signed a 4-year deal with SAFA League side Mamelodi Sundowns.
+In 2022, Minnies signed a four-year deal with SAFA League side Mamelodi Sundowns.
+She scored 23 goals in her debut season for the club.

 By August or September 2023, she blew off the internet after Mamelodi Sundowns beat Olympic de Moroni by 8–0, due to her similar appearance with Ronaldinho Gaucho.

-She scored a brace (2 goals) in her first match of the 2024 season in a 5–1 win over Durban Ladies on 24 March 2024.
-On 14 April 2024, she scored a hattrick in a 7–0 win against Lindelani Ladies.
+She scored a brace in her first match of the 2024 season in a 5–1 win over Durban Ladies on 24 March 2024.
+On 14 April 2024, she scored a hat-trick in a 7–0 win against Lindelani Ladies.
 She was awarded player of the match for her efforts.
+She suffered an injury which sidelined her for two months in the 2024.

+International Career

+Minnies helped the South Africa under-17 team qualify for the 2018 FIFA U-17 Women's World Cup finishing top joint scorer with four goals for the team in qualifying.